Skip to main content

 Maambakoort / Ocean

 The marine reserve is one of the most spectacular draw cards of the island.
 From sandy floors, seagrass meadows and coral reefs, to rocky shores, you’ll find a variety of fish species, often joined by green turtles and crustaceans like the prized western rock lobster.
+In order to preserve Rottnest Island's unique marine environment, the island has five Marine Sanctuary Zones.
+Generally, these areas are 'no take' zones, but some exemptions apply.

 Towards the end of winter, you might spot humpback whales migrating through the waters, particularly at West End.
 All year round, you can spot long-nosed fur seals, bottlenose dolphins, and Australian sea lions from the Cathedral Rocks viewing platform.